-• You edit header.cc in the mainline while a coworker deletes it in the release branch (or vice versa).
+- You edit header.cc in the mainline while a coworker deletes it in the release branch (or vice versa).
 You integrate fixes in the release branch back to main.
-During resolve, you can decide whether

-- A developer implement RCS keywords in source files in a development branch, and change their Perforce filetype from text to text+k.
+During resolve, you can decide whether header.cc is deleted from the mainline or the action in the release branch is ignored, preserving header.cc in the mainline. - A developer implements RCS keywords in source files in a development branch, and changes their Helix filetype from text to text+k.
 The release manager wants to integrate new features from the development branch to the mainline, but does not want to enable keyword expansion in the mainline.
-During resolve, the release manager can choose to ignore the filetype change. - The file header.cc is branched from main to rel.
+During resolve, the release manager can choose to ignore the filetype change.

+• The file header.cc is branched from main to rel.
 Subsequently, it's renamed to headerx.cc in main, and moved in the release branch to the headers subfolder.